Providing health care services to the people of Bay County

 The greatest responsibility the Board manages is the Bay Medical Pension Plan.
 Over the last several years, the Board strengthened the financial security of the Pension Plan by adopting more conservative actuarial assumptions that are reflective of managing the liabilities of a closed pension plan (all new participation in the Plan ceased on March 31, 2012).
-As of the January 1, 2020 Actuarial Valuation, the Pension had 1,537 participants and an actuarial market value of assets of $109.6 million resulting in a Plan funding level of 94.9% compared to 81.7% the previous year.
-For calendar year 2019, the actuarial market value investment return of 18.03% was more than the investment return assumption of 7.25%.
+As of the January 1, 2021 Actuarial Valuation, the Pension had 1,499 participants and an actuarial market value of assets of $114.1 million resulting in a Plan funding level of 99.9% compared to 94.9% the previous year.
+For calendar year 2020, the actuarial market value investment return of 11.22% was more than the investment return assumption of 7.25%.
 Actuarial market value return was the major source of actuarial gain during 2021.
 Three, five and ten-year average annual investment return has been 13.83%, 10.2% and 9.2% respectively and on a market value basis.
 Another material source of funding for the Pension comes from the Board in the form of annual required contributions.
 For fiscal year 2020, those contributions totaled $1.25 million.
 For fiscal year 2019, those contributions totaled $3.7 million – significantly more than the $2.3 million required contribution for that time period; and similarly, for fiscal year 2018, those contributions totaled $6.9 million – significantly more than the $2.9 million required contribution for that time period.
 Click this link, for more detailed information about the Bay Medical Center Pension Plan.

 Other responsibilities that the Board manages include medical malpractice liability prior to the lease of the hospital in 2012, open Medicare, Medicaid and Champus cost reports, as well as Medicare RAC audits and related appeals.